 Your Annotated Bibliography will be evaluated on how well you have summarized, evaluated, and critically reflected upon the information resources that pertain to your discipline.
 Your annotations should contain accurate citations, be clearly communicated, and comprise an extensive list of major works and resources that demonstrate that you have 1) a comprehensive understanding of your discipline’s information resources and 2) devoted a substantial amount of time in your investigation.

-Then, using the feedback you recieived from your peers in your discussion board thread and your own further reflection about what makes a good research question, rewrite your research question.
-Include a short description of why you made the changes you did, any response to your peers' comments, questions to follow up on, etc.
+Using the feedback you received from your peers in class and your own further reflection about what makes a good research question, rewrite your research question.
+Turn in:

 Primary sources are the 'raw data' of research.
 In order to transform this data in knowledge, it must be synthesized and not merely summarized.
 Read the Carl Joseph documents copied from the collections of the University Archives.
 Based on the documents, write a 2-3 page biography of Carl Joseph.
 Include as much information as you are able to ascertain based upon the documents you have read.